kiboschool/course-pm-and-design/src/lessons/software-team/what-is-pm.md

 *Estimated Time: XX hours*

 ---
-Product management is an often misunderstood role....it has a long and complex history, and it varies between companies and even within the same large company.
+Product management is one of the most in-demand roles in technology companies.
+Yet, is an often misunderstood role.
+It has a long and complex history, and it varies between companies and may even vary within companies.
+One common abstraction of the PM role is to describe product amangers as "CEOs of the Product."
+This is somewhat true because PMs act as leader and connective tissue between various functions like engineering, design, sales, marketing, etc. That said, unlike a CEO, companies usually do not roll up to PMs and there will be many stakeholders with equal or greater decision-making authority than a PM.
+Nevertheless, PMs must provide clear direction and leadership for their products.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+## The role of a PM
 <aside>
 📺 Watch this video explaining the role of a product manager
 </aside>